tonethar/IGME-330-Master/notes/js-prototype-chain.md

 - Ever wondered how JavaScript's ES6 class *inheritance* model is implemented?
   - Didn't think so!
-  - We're going to cover it anyway - because there are a lot of ways to create object instances besides calling the *constructor* of a class - ex. `let m1 = new Orc()` - and below we are going to explore some of these
+  - We're going to cover it anyway - because there are a lot of ways to create object instances besides calling the *constructor* of a class - ex. `let m1 = new Orc()` - and below we are going to explore some of these!

-## I. JavaScript Objects
+## I. JavaScript Object Literals

-- “JavaScript is designed on a simple object-based paradigm.
+- "JavaScript is designed on a simple object-based paradigm.
 An object is a collection of properties, and a property is an association between a name (or key) and a value.
-A property's value can be a function, in which case the property is known as a method.” - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects
+A property's value can be a function, in which case the property is known as a method." - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects

 - Unlike nearly every other programming language, in JavaScript we can create objects without having to first create a class, and can instead create *object literals* using *object initializer* syntax like this: